- Omega-3s from land and sea: A key distinction

 - People who eat little or no fish, and take no omega-3 fish oil, convert larger amounts of dietary ALA into EPA and convert more EPA into DHA, compared with people who get significant amounts of dietary EPA and DHA from seafood or supplements.

-However, studies consistently show that most American women of child-bearing years have inadequate — or barely adequate — blood levels of omega 3 DHA, which mothers must pass umbilically to their fetus to enable both basic and optimal child development.
+However, studies consistently show that most American women of child-bearing years have inadequate to barely adequate blood levels of omega 3 DHA, which mothers must pass umbilically to their fetus to enable both basic and optimal child development.

-And people who don't eat seafood or take fish oil would be unwise to rely on their somewhat higher rate of conversion to ensure adequate supplies of DHA, without which their brains, eyes, immune systems, and hearts can't function properly or optimally.
+And people who don't eat seafood or take fish oil would be unwise to rely on a rate of conversion that's hypothetically somewhat higher to ensure adequate supplies of DHA, without which their brains, eyes, immune systems, hearts — and sperm, in the case of men — can't function properly or optimally.

 Recent findings revealed genetic variations that affect the conversion of short-chain, plant-source omega-3s and omega-6s into their long-chain, animal-source forms (see Omega-3 Mystery Solved?) ... with large differences seen among geographical regions (see Dramatic Omega-3 Discovery).